merill/cmd/website/docs/docs/tips.md

 ---
-sidebar_position: 4
+sidebar_position: 1
-title: 🔎 Search Bar
+title: 🔥 Power User Tips
 ---

+## Browser Search

 To avoid typing **cmd.ms/** all the time you can add a prefix to make it super quick to get to the cmd.ms links.